 Over 30,000 people live in areas bordering Lower Zambezi National Park

 In places like Zambia, where humans and wildlife coexist and fend for space and natural resources on a daily basis, providing support to the community forms a key component of wildlife protection.
 This is especially true for the areas surrounding the Lower Zambezi National Park.
 The Chiawa Game Management Area is home to a growing human population that relies almost entirely on subsistence crops.
 Yet the area is also home to a healthy elephant and hippo population – both frequently pass through villages and fields where they either trample or ‘raid’ crops and granary stores – resulting in conflict and resentment from the local community.
-CLZ’s community support programme is multi-faceted – from human-wildlife conflict patrols (funded by International Elephant Fund , Tusk Trust and African Wildlife Foundation), to a chilli-growing programme to elephant-behaviour workshops.
+CLZ’s community support programme is multi-faceted, from Human-Wildlife Conflict (HWC) patrols (funded by International Elephant Fund, Tusk Trust and African Wildlife Foundation), to a chilli-growing programme to elephant-behaviour workshops.

-In an effort to address human-wildlife-conflict (HWC) in the Game Management Areas surrounding the park, CLZ has partnered with Awely – an organisation that aims to ensure a peaceful coexistence between wildlife and people in various Asian and African countries through its ‘Red Cap’ programme.
-The CLZ-Awely partnership focuses on chilli farming and fences, documenting HWC incidents, building elephant-safe granary stores, and since the end of 2015, trialing alternative crops.
+In an effort to address HWC in the Game Management Areas surrounding the park, CLZ focuses on chilli farming and fences, documenting HWC incidents, building elephant-safe granary stores, and trialling a hippo fence.

 CLZ supports human wildlife conflict patrols in the farming season